0Keyblade0/Frontend/Parametrics/README.md

-# A5: Parametric Generator
+# Parametric Generator

-## Your name

-Dayo Babatunde

-## Your Glitch link
+## Glitch link

 https://a5-keyblade.glitch.me/

-## **Generator 1:** what does this generate?
+## **Generator 1:**

 It generates jumping balls with eyes

 ## What are the most important and interesting qualities of this kind of thing?

-The most imporant qualitites are that the balls can jump at different heights and angles.
+The most important qualities are that the balls can jump at different heights and angles.
 Additionally, we can also change the size of the balls

-## List your 5+ sliders.
-Describe what each one controls, and why that is relevant to this
+## Sliders.
+Controls, Relevance

 size - size of the ball
 aspectRatio - offset of jumps (look when music is playing)